tinegachris/bytes-to-watts-webinar/README.md

 ## License

-This project is licensed under the terms specified in the `LICENSE` file (if included).
+This project is licensed under the terms specified in the `LICENSE` file.

+## Contributing

+We welcome contributions to improve the project.
+Please follow these steps to contribute:

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Make your changes and commit them with clear messages.
+4. Push your changes to your fork.
+5. Open a pull request to the main repository.

 ## Contact